sapegin/washingcode-book/manuscript/110_Other_techniques.md

 When using a popular, well-established library:

-- Lots of information: documentation, articles, books, Stack Overflow answers, and conference talks (even whole conferences dedicated to a single library).
+- **Lots of information:** documentation, articles, books, Stack Overflow answers, and conference talks (even whole conferences dedicated to a single library).
-- Big community: many plugins and additional libraries to use with it, and so on
+- **Big community:** many plugins and additional libraries to use with it, and so on
-- Easier hiring and onboarding: many developers will already be familiar with a library and have experience working with it.
+- **Easier hiring and onboarding:** many developers will already be familiar with a library and have experience working with it.
-- Most bugs have already been found and fixed.
+- **Few bugs:** most bugs have already been found and fixed.
-- Regular updates, and bugfixes.
+- **Regular updates,** and bugfixes.

 ### What to keep in mind when using third-party libraries

 Some things we need to keep in mind when using third-party libraries:

-- It’s hard to choose a good library: there are too many, and often all are far from great.
+- **Hard to choose** a good library: there are too many, and often all are far from great.
-- Open source libraries die every day for many reasons, for example, [maintainers’ burnout](https://sapegin.me/blog/open-source-no-more/).
+- **May be abandoned:** open source libraries die every day for many reasons, for example, [maintainers’ burnout](https://sapegin.me/blog/open-source-no-more/).
-- It may significantly increase the bundle size.
+- **Bundle size:** they may significantly increase the bundle size.
-- Interoperability between different libraries: some libraries may require particular versions of some other libraries, or have incompatibilities that are hard to track and fix.
+- **Interoperability:** some libraries may require particular versions of some other libraries, or have incompatibilities that are hard to track and fix.
-- Security risks: it’s not uncommon that popular npm packages get compromised, and we may end up including some malicious code that will break our app in production or even destroy some data.
+- **Security risks:** it’s not uncommon that popular npm packages get compromised, and we may end up including some malicious code that will break our app in production or even destroy some data.

 T> Use [Bundlephobia](https://bundlephobia.com/) to check the size of any npm package.